-- ➤ You must steer the pedelec securely with both hands when using push assist. - ► Allow for enough freedom of movement for the pedals.
+- You must steer the pedelec securely with both hands when using push assist. - Allow for enough freedom of movement for the pedals. - ▶ Never use a push assist for slow riding.

 The push assist helps the rider to push the pedelec.
-The speed can be a maximum of 6 km/h in this case.
-The tractive power of the push assist and its speed can be influenced by the selection of gear.
-We recommend using first gear for cycling uphill to protect the drive.
+The maximum speed can be 6 km/h here.